Xwartu/02-Text-adventure/README.md

 Slight Intro:
 You play the role of a Federation lackey who has crash landed on a barren planet (as in no sentient life) on the edge of the galaxy after getting caught in a fight between you and your mortal enemy: the Rebels.
 No real combat experience, no real survival experince.
 Seemingly only surviving through your keen eyes and wit.
 Or rather, maybe not.

 I seem to have forgotten to have sent my push to the master on GitHub.
 It should now correctly have pushed the commit through the desktop.
 This came in late as I thought it had turned in before sending it in on canvas.
 I only noticed just before I closed GitHub.
 I hope you can forgive this mistake.
+I did miss the original deadline but made the deadline of 1 day after due date instead of two days, if I had committed originally.